wrtobin/wrtobin.github.io/npt/index.md

 ## Food

-The following is a full accounting of the food I will be caring on the trail.
+The following is a full accounting of the food I will be carying on the trail.
 I have budgetted approximately 3k calories a day.
 This will leave me running a daily calorie deficit, and I anticipate by the end of the trail I will have burned 3-5 pounds of body fat.
 I am primarily packing fat-heavy foods, plus some foods with carbs.
 I am lacking in protein overall, though I have some modest sources in nuts and oats that should allow me to get over the minimum ammount required to perform.

 I am not planning to conduct any resupply at towns along the trail, so this accounts for all of my food: